This article is the second in a series, Preparing Your Middle Schooler for High School.

 Are you teaching, or going to be teaching a middle schooler?
 What could you use from this post that would help you?
 Tell me in the comments.

-Read our third article in the series called 12 Surefire Ways to Prepare Your Middle School Student for High School.
+Read my third post in this series called 12 Surefire Ways to Prepare Your Middle School Student for High School.